-(Note: We’re experiencing some shipping delays with Zendikar Rising and have temporarily paused our presale.
+(Note: We’re experiencing some shipping delays with Zendikar Rising.
 For more information, see our blog post here.)

-Zendikar Rising preview season has officially begun, and there’s plenty to be excited about.
+Zendikar Rising is here, and there’s plenty to be excited about.
 As we return to Zendikar for the third time, we get to experience many of our favorite things about the plane: land-based mechanics, full-art lands, and even Expeditions!

 Zendikar Rising will be Magic‘s third visit to the plane of Zendikar.
 We first encountered this world of adventure and intrigue in 2009’s Zendikar — Magic‘s first set that revolved around lands.
 Zendikar is one of the most mana-rich lands in the Multiverse, and the set included several important milestones: land-based mechanics like landfall, the completion of the fetch land cycle introduced in Onslaught, and the inclusion of full-art basic lands in a major expansion set.